Snowflake-Labs/sfquickstarts/README.md

   4. Run the website again `npm run serve`
   5. As you edit and save changes, your changes will automatically load in the browser.

-You can always read the [sample SFGuide](site/sfguides/sample.md) online.
+You can always read the [sample Quickstart](site/sfguides/sample.md) online.

 ### Tips

-- Review the [sample.md](site/sfguides/sample.md) file to learn more about to to structure your SFGuide for the claat tool.
+- Review the [sample.md](site/sfguides/sample.md) file to learn more about to to structure your Quickstart for the claat tool.
-- You can see the supported SFGuide categories [here](site/app/styles/_overrides.scss).
+- You can see the supported Quickstart categories [here](site/app/styles/_overrides.scss).
 If you want to suggest a new category please create a github issue!
 - Checkout [how to use VS Code to write markdown files](https://code.visualstudio.com/docs/languages/markdown)
-- If you want to learn more about SFGuides, check out this [excellent tutorial](https://medium.com/@zarinlo/publish-technical-tutorials-in-google-codelab-format-b07ef76972cd)
+- If you want to learn more about Quickstarts, check out this [excellent tutorial](https://medium.com/@zarinlo/publish-technical-tutorials-in-google-codelab-format-b07ef76972cd)

 ## How do I get my Snowflake Guide on [guides.snowflake.com](https://guides.snowflake.com)?